-Allison McMillan is the VP of Engineering at QuotaPath.
-She's worn many hats in multiple industries as a community builder, managing director, and software engineer.
-She has also been an engineering leader at DEV and GitHub.
+Allison McMillan is a well-known Engineering leader.
+She’s previously help leadership roles at QuotaPath, DEV, and GitHub.
+Allison has worn many hats in multiple industries as a community builder, managing director, and software engineer.

-Allison started a podcast about being a parent in tech, Parent Driven Development and is the board president of Ruby Central.
-She is an internationally recognized keynote speaker and speaks on a variety of topics including building interactive workshops for engineers, working remotely, and more.
+Allison started a podcast about being a parent in tech, Parent Driven Development and is the former board president of Ruby Central, as well as current board member.
+She is an internationally recognized keynote speaker and speaks on a variety of topics including building interactive workshops for engineers, improving remote work-culture, and more.

 When she's not coding, you can find her encouraging her son's climbing skills, being both proud and annoyed about her daughter's sassiness, or pretending she has time to bake.